 - A jealous partner could use Facebook to be manipulative.
 If you are going through a rough spot in your relationship, Facebook could be used by your partner as a form of aggression.
 Posting pictures, having fun at parties, his arm around other women, etc. Obviously, Facebook is being used as the vehicle here.
 There is a much more serious problem.
-If your partner feels he needs to use this, there might be a problem with communication.
-Perhaps, you have missed something.
+If your partner feels he needs to use this, there could be a problem with communication.
+Perhaps, you missed something.
 Or, your partner is holding something in.
 This is a great time to talk about things, and get a better understanding of what a relationship means to your partner.

-- Facebook can cause MAJOR misunderstanding.
+- Facebook can cause MAJOR misunderstandings.
 In the days where social media rules, it can be anyone's game.
 You may see a post from a friend that has your partner in it.
-You thought he was at work that day, turns out he wasn’t.
-Maybe this was a misunderstanding, maybe it wasn’t.
-Not only can this cause problems with your partner, but it can cause problems with your friends.
+You thought he was at work that day, turns out he wasn't.
+Maybe this was a misunderstanding, maybe it wasn't.
+Not only can this cause problems with your partner, but it can problems with your friends.

 - Checking Facebook when you are spending time with your partner.
 This is one I am seeing more and more of.
-You’re at a restaurant and you hardly talk to your partner.
+You're at a restaurant and you hardly talk to your partner.
 You would rather spend time catching up on Facebook.
-This could mean you are avoiding talking about something that is very important.
+This could mean that you are avoiding talking about something that is very important.
 I encourage couples to put their phones down, and communicate directly with one another.
-This is a great time to use “I” statements.
+This is a great time to use "I" statements.
 Let your partner know how you are feeling.
 If you are feeling left out, then let your partner know.
 Also, let your partner know what you are needing.